Community Partnerships and Plans

 Youth Summit Report.

-The 2015 Hawkesbury Youth Summit was held on Tuesday 31 March 2015 and attended by 60 young people representing six schools.
-The Summit was also attended and delivered by a planning group of seven young people who met for five months prior to the event to advise Council on the implementation of the day.
+The 2017 Hawkesbury Youth Summit was held on Wednesday 5 April 2017 and attended by 118 young people representing six schools and two non-mainstream schools.
+The Summit was also attended and delivered by a planning group of young people who met for three months prior to the event to advise Council on the implementation of the day.

 Hawkesbury Disability Inclusion Action Plan